Mister Pellam

 Mister Pellam is a 1993 Telugu-language drama film directed by Bapu and written by Mullapudi Venkata Ramana.
 The film stars Rajendra Prasad and Aamani, with music composed by M. M. Keeravani.
 It is Inspired by the 1983 film Mr. Mom.

-Upon release, the film was critically acclaimed and was a commercial success.
+The film was critically acclaimed and was a commercial success.
 It won the National Film Award for Best Telugu Feature Film, and six Nandi Awards, including Best Feature Film - Gold and Best Actress for Aamani.